-The Wuhan virus’ alarming spread across the world has everyone worried.
-Apart from avoiding travel to affected places, how do you build your child’s immunity against contagious viruses?
-Here, experts show you easy ways to increase your kid’s immunity against diseases.
+The coronavirus’ alarming spread across the world has everyone worried.
+Apart from staying at home as part of the Covid-19 circuit breaker measures, how do you build your kids’ immunity against contagious viruses?
+Here, experts show you easy ways to boost their health.

-Watch our video and then read our article for more details:
+Watch this video, then read our article for more details:

 Get quality sleep